|

 "What inspires you on your social media feeds?"

 Helping your teens to think about their motivations behind posting up that hundredth sexy selfie will help them (and you) to think about healthier ways of getting validation and building self-esteem.
 It’s probably not going to drastically change their posting behaviour, but it might help them to see their online behaviour through a new lens.
 Through having this conversation, you might be able to come up with ideas about other ways to feel confident – such as learning about their strengths and building on them.
 This is how positive self-esteem is developed.
 It might even help you to reflect on whether your child has enough opportunities to experience success and develop their strengths.
 If not, think about how you can facilitate this by increasing their opportunities in the ‘offline’ world.
 Remember, social media is a big part of your teens life so understanding more about it will help you to show your interest in your child’s life bringing you closer together which is so important for your relationship.
 If you have concerns about negative impacts that social media is having on your child’s self-esteem and you are unsure how to tackle this, speak with a psychologist skilled in this area.
-If you are interested in learning more about supporting your child or student around these issues, let us know you're interested in our Social Media, Selfies and Self-Esteem parent/teacher group starting early 2018.
+Alyce Galea.
+Psychologist The way we communicate with others tends to fall into one of four styles: Passive, Aggressive, Passive Aggressive and Assertive.
+We may often adopt the one communication style in all interactions, or we communicate with different styles depending on who we are speaking with.

 |